MBM-M/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 The Odin Project,
-Tic Tac Toe project - part of the Ruby Course (OOP basics)
+Tic Tac Toe project
+-Part of the Ruby Course (OOP basics)